Skip to the main content

 Read More

-illustration of maritime trade on the Indian Ocean in the 16th century
+Illustration of maritime industry on the Indian Ocean

 Corroborating, Qualifying and Modifying a Historical Argument in AP History

-This lesson aims to show teachers and students how to develop a historical argument using Documents Based AP History (DBQ) documents.
+This lesson aims to show teachers and students how to develop a historical argument using Document-Based AP History (DBQ) documents.
 We will use...

 Read More